mohsensami/mohsensami/README.md

 - 👋 Hi, I’m @mohsensami
-- 👀 I’m interested in full-stack development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning vue.js, Nuxtjs.
+- 🌱 I’m currently learning fastapi and web scraping.
 - 💞️ I’m looking to collaborate on any web based projects
 - 📫 email me on mohsensami88@gmail.com

+I am a software engineer with many yaers of professional experience designing and developing reusable and scalable web applications.
+Enthuasiastic about acquiring new skills from other engineers.
+Proficent in Python, Django, PHP, Wordpress, Javascript, vuejs and modern web ecosystem.
+In the prior position, made several APIs, websites, dashboards, CMSes and had experience of refactoring and writing more maintainable and efficient code.

 <!---
 TefoAM/TefoAM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.